 Paintbrushes.
 You can use what you’re comfortable with, but I recommend picking up a couple at the art store that are specific for acrylic paint.
 I’m a painter, so I have a lot of brushes laying around and I went with a size 0 round brush and a 10/0 fan brush for this project.

 Painter’s tape.
 Make sure it’s labeled as “clean release” or “safe release” because you don’t want to damage the leather on your shoes.
+Be careful using this on suede—I’m not sure how strongly it sticks because I’ve only used it on leather so test out a small pieces first.

 Walk on Red bottom coat paint, which you can find on Amazon.
 Not all Louboutin soles are the same shade of red, but this particular paint has a lot of great reviews.
 Another way to get a perfect match is to create your own acrylic blend, but only do this if you’re comfortable and knowledgable with paint.